transferwise/pipelinewise/docs/index.rst

 Features
 --------

-- **Built with ELT in mind**: PipelineWise fits into the ELT landscape but is not a traditional ETL tool.
+- **Built with ELT in mind**: PipelineWise fits into the ELT landscape and is not a traditional ETL tool.
 PipelineWise aims to reproduce the data from the source to an Analytics-Data-Store in as close to the original format as possible.
 Some minor load time transformations are supported but complex mapping and joins have to be done in the Analytics-Data-Store to extract meaning.
 - **Lightweight**: No daemons or database setup are required
 - **Replication Methods**: CDC (Log Based), Key-Based Incremental and Full Table snapshots
 - **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your Analytics-Data-Store automatically